gpena1/FractalFun/README.md

-These are the fractals I've drawn so far.
+These are the fractals (and other interesting things, in general) I've drawn so far.
 I may work on making more.\
 To use these, run them as executables and pass in a single argument, an integer denoting the number of iterations you would like to draw these fractals to.\
 Example usage: `./sierpinski 6`